algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 ### Data Source

-the software uses a .csv file named 'USA-Roads.csv', containing approximately 24 million nodes (landmarks).
+The software uses a .csv file named 'USA-Roads.csv', containing approximately 24 million nodes (landmarks).
 Each line is bidirectional, meaning that if a connection exists from A to B, it exists from B to A.

 Each line is as follows: